foreverbulking/foreverbulking.github.io/README.md

 **Q: Why is my resume not showing up?**
 A: Ensure your repository is named `<yourusername>.github.io`, your resume file is named `index.md`, and you've pushed the changes to GitHub.
 It may take a few minutes for the changes to go live.

-## Animated GIF

-(Include an animated GIF showing the process of editing or viewing your resume on GitHub Pages.)

-Thank you for visiting my resume repository.
-For more information or to view my resume, please visit [Nishan Sanyasi's Resume](https://<yourusername>.github.io).